 Associate Professor Pedro Fidelman, Adjunct Dr Miguel Frohlich and Dr Danielle Smith are leading a work package on policy and regulatory processes as part of a research project by the Blue Economy CRC, which is exploring the potential of offshore wind power in Australia.
 With suitable sites located across all Australian states, offshore wind power has the potential to establish Australia as a leader in the energy industry.

-To support this growth, this project identified best practices in policy and regulatory processes applicable to offshore wind development, as well as key elements of social acceptability and supply chain systems.
-By improving knowledge in these areas, the project informed efficacy, integrity and good governance in Australia’s burgeoning offshore wind power industry.
+To support this growth, this project is identifying best practices in policy and regulatory processes applicable to offshore wind development, as well as key elements of social acceptability and supply chain systems.
+By improving knowledge in these areas, the project will inform efficacy, integrity and good governance in Australia’s burgeoning offshore wind power industry.

 The results of the research will benefit end-users and offshore wind project proponents who are required to deal with complex regulatory and policy frameworks, as well as policymakers tasked with implementing new management arrangements.
-Overall, this research project contributed to the realisation of Australia's offshore wind energy potential.
+Overall, this research project will contribute to the realisation of Australia's offshore wind energy potential.

-- Identified best practices in policy and regulatory processes applicable to offshore wind development that may be considered in the Australian policy and regulatory context.
+- Identify best practices in policy and regulatory processes applicable to offshore wind development that may be considered in the Australian policy and regulatory context.

-- Identified key elements of social acceptability for offshore wind development and assist industry in addressing an integrated integrity system approach to offshore wind projects.
+- Identify key elements of social acceptability for offshore wind development and assist industry in addressing an integrated integrity system approach to offshore wind projects.

-- Identified supply chain systems for the development of offshore wind industry and provide strategic direction.
+- Identify supply chain systems for the development of offshore wind industry and provide strategic direction.

 The synthesis of this research:

-- Improved knowledge of policy and regulatory arrangements, social values and supply chain issues that apply to offshore wind energy developments in Australia.
+- Improve knowledge of policy and regulatory arrangements, social values and supply chain issues that apply to offshore wind energy developments in Australia.

-- Improved the understanding of key elements in the management of offshore wind developments will enhance new investments and, therefore, contribute to the realisation of Australia’s offshore wind energy potential.
+- Improve the understanding of key elements in the management of offshore wind developments will enhance new investments and, therefore, contribute to the realisation of Australia’s offshore wind energy potential.

 Smith, D., Frohlich, M., Fidelman, P. (2025).
 Enabling Policy and Regulation for Offshore Wind: Lessons from Australia’s Emerging Blue Economy.
 In: Leal Filho, W., Salvia, A.L., Eustachio, J.P.P., Dinis, M.A.P. (eds) Handbook of Sustainable Blue Economy.
 Springer, Cham. https://doi.org/10.1007/978-3-031-32671-4_8-1